Property law in Ghana: History

 During the colonial era, the British ruled the Gold Coast (which is now considered modern day Ghana) through indirect rule.
 Under such a system, the chiefs upheld customary law, but did not have resources or power to uphold decisions if they faced opposition from their people, which made chiefs reliant on the British to help enforce their rulings.
 The chiefs also served as political advisors to the British for policy making in the region, but had no concrete power in the policy production process.
 This aspect of indirect rule led many chiefs to feed the British false or unfounded information in attempts to sway policy in their favor.

 The discovery of gold and minerals in the Gold Coast made the region a hub for investors looking to purchase land.
 Land quickly became commercialized, driving land prices up in the mid-1800s.
 Chiefs sold land without regard to legal property laws, often selling the same piece of land to multiple buyers.
 To combat such behavior, the British proposed the 1897 Land Bill which identified ‘waste lands, forest lands, and mineral lands in the Queen’ which would prevent Africans from claiming ownership of land unless they could provide concrete proof of ownership.
 Indigenous elites and traditional rulers argued against this bill arguing that the Land Bill could not be legitimate due to the fact there were no 'waste lands' in the Gold Coast because all land was accounted for through customary law.
 The British responded to this pushback by withdrawing the Lands Bill.

 After the withdrawal of the 1897 Lands Bill, chiefs were able to handle private property matters however they wanted, often granting land ownership without uniformity and making the process malleable by “reinventing” the traditional state.
 Such a reinvention utilized indirect rule, which gave chiefs the right to define and apply property rights.
 Rulers changed what was understood as traditional institutions of their state by manipulating the functions and capabilities of the state council, rulers, and laws of inheritance.
 They did this for each property litigation in order to financially gain from each land transaction.

 With independence, Kwame Nkrumah completely changed private land ownership by combining the state's power over property rights and assuming all powers of local institutions.
 His government rejected traditional rulers influence over the administration of local affairs.
-The Local Court Act of 1959 outlawed native powers and appointed government magistrates as responsible for settling issues concerning customary law.
+The Local Courts Act, 1958 (No. 23) outlawed native powers and appointed government magistrates as responsible for settling issues concerning customary law.